JIRA Feature Toolkit

 Rewrite this JIRA description to be more user-friendly.

-Remove all technical terms and focus on what users can do and why they care.
-Translate technical benefits into user value.
+Replace technical terms with plain language focused on user outcomes.
+Focus on what users can do and why they care.

 This JIRA feature is missing [validation/risks/acceptance criteria].